Modality Collapse as Mismatched Decoding: Information-Theoretic Limits of Multimodal LLMs: Abstract

 \section{Abstract}

-Multimodal LLMs can process speech and images, but they cannot hear a speaker's voice or see an object's texture.
-We show this is not a failure of encoding: speaker identity, emotion, and visual attributes survive through every LLM layer (3--55$\times$ above chance in linear probes), yet removing 64--71\% of modality-specific variance \emph{improves} decoder loss.
-The decoder has no learned use for these directions; their presence is noise.

-We formalize this as a \emph{mismatched decoder} problem: a decoder trained on text can only extract information along text-aligned directions.
-Accessible information is bounded by the Generalized Mutual Information (GMI), with degradation scaling with distributional distance and decoder sensitivity.
-The bound is a property of the decoder's scoring rule, not of any particular architecture; it applies whether non-text inputs arrive through a learned projection, a discrete codebook, or no explicit adapter at all.
-We validate this across five models spanning speech and vision.
-A controlled experiment (two Prismatic VLMs differing only in encoder text-alignment) confirms the bottleneck is the decoder's scoring rule, not the encoder or projection.
-A LoRA intervention demonstrates the fix: training with an emotion objective improves emotion accessibility ($+$7.5\%) without affecting other attributes, confirming that the training objective determines what becomes accessible.
+Numerous studies have shown that multimodal LLMs process speech and images well but fail in non-intuitive ways rendering trivial tasks such as object counting unreliable.
+We investigate this behavior from an information-theoretic perspective by framing multimodal LLM inference as a \emph{mismatched decoder} problem: a decoder trained primarily on text can only extract information along text-aligned directions (removing up to 98\% of the variation in modality-specific (non-text) directions \emph{improves} decoder loss) and the amount of accessible information is bounded by the Generalized Mutual Information (GMI).
+We show that information loss is bounded as the distributional mismatch between the source data and the text data increases, and as the sensitivity of the decoder increases.
+This bound is a function of the model's scoring rule not its architecture.
+We validate the predictions across five models spanning speech and vision.
+A controlled study (two Prismatic VLMs differing only in encoder text-alignment) shows that the bottleneck lies in the scoring rule of the decoder rather than the text-alignment of the encoder or the learned projection.
+A LoRA intervention demonstrates that simply training with an emotion-related objective improves emotion detection from 17.3\% to 61.8\% task accuracy without affecting other attributes, confirming that the training objective determines what becomes accessible.